Erik Gustafsson (ice hockey, born 1992): Playing career

+Chicago Blackhawks

 Gustafsson began the 2017–18 season with Chicago's American Hockey League (AHL) affiliate, the Rockford IceHogs, but was recalled to the NHL on 9 January 2018.
 He recorded his first NHL goal and added an assist in a 7–3 loss to the New York Islanders on 20 January.
 On 6 March, Gustafsson signed a two-year contract extension with Chicago.

+Calgary Flames

 In the 2019–20 season, Gustafsson entering the final season of his contract was unable to keep his scoring pace from the previous season.
 Adding 6 goals and 26 points in 59 games and with the Blackhawks out of contention for a playoff berth, Gustafsson was dealt by Chicago at the NHL trade deadline to the Calgary Flames in exchange for a 2020 third-round pick on 24 February 2020.

+Philadelphia Flyers

 Un-signed from the Flames, Gustafsson left as a free agent at the conclusion of his contract and later agreed to a one-year, $3 million contract with the Philadelphia Flyers on 12 October 2020.
 In the pandemic delayed 2020–21 season, he appeared in 24 games with the Flyers recording 1 goal and 10 points.
 Unable to cement a role within the Flyers blueline he was dealt at the trade deadline to the Montreal Canadiens in exchange for a seventh-round pick in 2022 on 12 April 2021.

+Return to Chicago

 On 21 September 2021, Gustafsson was signed to a professional tryout contract (PTO) by the New York Islanders.
 On 10 October, Gustafsson was released from his PTO and signed a one-year, $800,000 contract with the Chicago Blackhawks, marking his second stint with the team.